A Wealthsimple RRSP account can help you save towards retirement while enjoying tax-sheltered returns and portfolio growth.

 Wealthsimple RRSP Promotion

-If you opt for a self-directed Wealthsimple Trade RRSP account, you receive a $50 bonus after trading $150 worth of assets (ETFs or stocks).
+If you opt for a self-directed Wealthsimple Trade RRSP account, you receive a $25 bonus after depositing at least $150.

 Is Wealthsimple RRSP Safe?